Eswarreddy12k/Eswarreddy12k/README.md

 - 👋 Hi, I’m @Eswarreddy12k
-- 👀 I’m interested in AIML and Web Development
+- 👀 I’m interested in Distributed Systems
-- 🌱 I’m currently building a few projects on AI
 - 💞️ I’m looking to collaborate on developing some fun projects
 - ping me at eswarreddy7999@gmail.com